 - the capability of meeting core competencies in public health.

 Our BSc Public Health students will have access to our paid PPD (personal professional development) courses for free.
 These include summer schools and CPD courses.
 This access enables you to further develop your skills and knowledge above and beyond the scope of your degree.You could also present your work at the International Festival of Public Health.

 You will receive an individual student support package, which includes regular meetings with your personal academic advisor throughout the course.

 Become an employable graduate

 Our graduates are highly employable.
-We re the most targeted university by the UK s top 100 graduate recruiters (The Graduate Market in 2019, High Fliers Research).
+We're the most targeted university by the UK s top 100 graduate recruiters (The Graduate Market 2022).

 There is also plenty of opportunity to ensure you graduate with a unique set of skills and experience by taking part in our Public Health Professional Development programme.
 Through this you could attend a range of events including the World Health Organisation Geneva Winter School, international festivals and summer schools, and undertake CPD courses and seminars.

 All of the course content is available online, enabling you to fit study around other commitments.
 We offer optional face-to-face lectures and events that you can attend or view online, learning whenever suits you.